 Dwight and his firm have devoted a great number of hours to the pro bono representation of indigent persons.
 He has served on the Board of Directors of the Knoxville Legal Aid Society, Volunteer Legal Assistance Program, and Pro Bono Project.
 His firm has been honored several times with the Pro Bono Law Firm of the Year Award presented by Legal Aid of East Tennessee.
 He is a graduate of both Leadership Tennessee and Leadership Knoxville and has served multiple boards throughout the community.

 In 2002, Dwight was first listed in the Best Lawyers in America, compiled through an exhaustive peer review survey of thousands of top lawyers.
-Since that time he has been selected five times as Lawyer of the Year for the Knoxville area by Best Lawyers — first in 2009 in the category Bet the Company Litigation; again in 2013 in the category Personal Injury Litigation-Defendants; in two separate categories in 2014: Bet the Company Litigation and Mass Tort Litigation/Class Actions-Defendants; and in 2015 in the category Personal Injury Litigation-Defendants.
+Since that time he has been selected five times as Lawyer of the Year for the Knoxville area by Best Lawyers in seven different categories.

 Dwight was married to the late Mary Flowers Tarwater for 34 years.
 They raised three children: Davis, Katherine, and Dwight.
 Davis, a businessman in Knoxville, is a graduate of the University of Michigan and the University of Oxford and a 2012 Olympic gold medalist in swimming.
 His wife, Brittany, is a news anchor for the local CBS affiliate.
 Katherine, a graduate of the University of Georgia, is a former public school teacher.
-She and her husband, Dr. Brian Freeman, and their sons, Roe and Michael, live in Athens, Georgia.
+She and her husband, Dr. Brian Freeman live in Athens, Georgia.
 His son, Dwight, is a graduate of Cornell University and the University of California Berkeley, where he played on the varsity basketball teams.
-He is a health care consultant in Knoxville.
+He and his wife, Charity, live in Knoxville where he works as a health care consultant.
+Dwight happily accepts his role as grandfather to his five grandchildren.